 Sectigo publishes CRLs to allow relying parties to verify a digital signature made using a Sectigo issued digital Certificate.
-Each CRL contains entries for all revoked un-expired Certificates issued and is valid for 24 hours.
-Sectigo issues a new CRL every 24 hours and includes a monotonically increasing sequence number for each CRL issued.
+Each CRL contains entries for all revoked un-expired Certificates issued.
+Sectigo issues a new CRL at least once every seven days and includes a monotonically increasing sequence number for each CRL issued.
 Under special circumstances, Sectigo may publish new CRLs prior to the expiry of the current CRL.
 All expired CRLs are archived (as described in section 3.4 of this CPS) for a period of 7 years or longer if applicable.
 For Code Signing Certificates revoked due to key compromise or that have been issued to unauthorized persons, Sectigo will maintain Certificate information on CRLs for at least 20 years.